Piliyandala: Piliyandala clock tower

-According to local residents and documentation, Piliyandala clock tower is one of the tallest in the island rising to a height of 78 feet with a 16-foot girth.
+According to local residents and documentation, Piliyandala clock tower is the second tallest in the island rising to a height of 78 feet with a 16-foot girth.
 The clock tower was erected by D. Simon Samarakoon, in the memory of his parents Cornelis Wijewickrema Samarakoon and his wife.
 The foundation stone for the erection of the clock tower was laid by the then Minister of Local Government C.W.W.
 Kannangara on 11 September 1952.
 The construction being completed in seven months, the clock tower was commissioned on 30 April 1953 and has been running ever since.

 The clock tower which is in existence for more than 70 years, is considered to be of archaeological value thus providing the Piliyandala town with a historical background.

 Education

 Piliyandala Central College, the first national sports school established in Sri Lanka is situated in this suburb.
 It is one of the first central colleges founded by Hon.
 C. W. W. Kannangara and has about 5,000 students.
 The school provides facilities for sports such as Rugby, Carrom, Cricket, Football, Girls' Football, Chess, Wushu, Badminton, Karate, Swimming, Athletics, Basketball, Volleyball and Netball.
 Other popular schools in the area include;